 Memorable discotheques and bars were thin on the ground in 1970s West Berlin.
 Bowie frequented the queer café Anderes Ufer, now known as Neues Ufer.
 He danced at Dschungel and dined at Oswald Wiener’s Restaurant Exil in Kreuzberg.

 He was seen at Chez Haag, and Paris Bar on Charlottenburg’s Kantstrasse.
 But his favourite place was arguably the Brücke-Museum.
 Bowie was particularly enamoured with the expressionist paintings of Brücke artists Ernst Ludwig Kirchner and Erich Heckel.

 6. Fame and glory in Berlin

-Nevertheless, Bowie always returned to his former adopted country from later homes in London and New York, and was received as a Berliner of honour at concerts, with only Nick Cave garnering similar levels of adulation.
+Nevertheless, Bowie always returned to his former adopted country from later homes in London and New York, and was received as a guest of honour at concerts.

-Bowie’s concert in the summer of 1987 at the Reichstag was a major event and his last appearance in the divided city.
+Bowie’s concert in the summer of 1987 at the Reichstag was a major event and his last appearance in the city before the wall fell.